VladimirIvan/etherdaq_ros/README.md

 The list and short description of source files
 ----------------------------------------------

-* etherdaq_driver.cpp: 	   This is the module which implements the communication between EtherDAQ and ROS.
+* src/etherdaq_driver.cpp: 	   This is the module which implements the communication between EtherDAQ and ROS.
-* etherdaq_node.cpp: 	   This is the module which publish F/T values on ROS topics using etherdaq_driver.cpp services.
+* src/etherdaq_node.cpp: 	   This is the module which publish F/T values on ROS topics using etherdaq_driver.cpp services.
-* etherdaq_subscriber.cpp: An example node which subscribes to the topics of etherdaq_node and displays the actual F/T, speed and elapsed times between two packets.
+* src/etherdaq_subscriber.cpp: An example node which subscribes to the topics of etherdaq_node and displays the actual F/T, speed and elapsed times between two packets.
 Also this node does a zero/unzero in every 10 seconds.
+* script/force_sensor_interface This script creates the same interface as the driver adding tool and offset calibration capability.
+This script is intended to run with the simulator.
+The script subscribes to WrenchStamped topic adds offsets.